satorici/satori-docs/satori_help/docs/playbooks/asserts.md

 | Input   | Description                              |
 |---------|-------------------------------------------
 | Integer | Is the return code equal to the Integer? |
-- <span style="color:green">Example Pass Test</span>: the programs should return the code 0, and it does:
+- <span style="color:green">Example Pass Test</span>: the program should return the code 0, and it does:
 ```yml
 test:
     assertReturnCode: 0